jrdalino/aws-ecs-monolith-to-microservices-workshop/README.md

 In this demo, I will show you how to use Elastic Container Services to break a monolithic application into micro services.

-We will start out by running a monolith ECS and then we will deploy new microservices side by side with the Monolith and finally we will divert traffic to the microservices with zero downtime.
+We will start out by running a monolithic appplication using ECS and then we will deploy new microservices side by side with the Monolith and finally we will divert traffic over to our microservices with zero downtime.

 Let's take a look at our server.js file